aridoza/foundational-java/Concurrency/README.md

 There are two popular ways to create a thread, and you will see both heavily used:

 * Override the Thread class, implementing the `run` method
-* Implement the Runnable interface, and pass it to a Thread
+* Implement the Runnable interface, implementing its `run` method, and pass that Runnable to a Thread

-Let's use both of these approaches to start a thread that writes the current time to System output every 2 seconds
+Let's use both of these approaches to start a thread that is tasked with the job of writing the current time to System output every 2 seconds

 ## Override the Thread Class

+In this approach, we will create a new class that _extends_ `Thread` and _overrides_ that thread's `run()` method.

 The `Thread` class has a method called `public void run()` that is called implicitly when you _start_ your thread.

-In this approach, we will create a new class that _extends_ `Thread` and _overrides_ the `run()` method.
-Then we will call our class's `start()` method, which will start the thread and implicitly call `run()`.
+One we overrride `Thread.run()` we will call our class's `start()` method, which will start the thread and implicitly call `run()`.

  > Reminder: Be sure to get this clear... you _implement_ `run()` but you _call_ `start()`!
 Tricky!